adamgho/bsc-simulations/README.md

 appropriate time.

-If you have to stop the simulations again and want to continue at a later time, then juct use `Ctrl-C` to stop them, and run the command `run_scripts/run_sim_and_tpr_fpr_and_AUC.sh -p k` again when you are ready to start them again.
+If you have to stop the simulations again and want to continue at a later time, then just use `Ctrl-C` to stop them, and run the command `run_scripts/run_sim_and_tpr_fpr_and_AUC.sh -p k` again when you are ready to start them again.
 When simulating data, the simulated data sets are saved in files of approximately 500 MB, and the simulation will automatically pick up